nebari-dev/nebari-docs/docs/docs/faq.md

 # Frequently asked questions

-### Why is the `NEBARI_KUBECONFIG` file in `/tmp`?
+## Why is the `NEBARI_KUBECONFIG` file in `/tmp`?

 Nebari regenerates this file on every run.
-This means it will be removed by the operating system during its cleanup process, but running the `qhub deploy` command again as Nebari will update/create a `NEBARI_KUBECONFIG` file for you.
+This means it will be removed by the operating system during its cleanup process, but running the `qhub deploy` command again as a Nebari administrator will update/create a `NEBARI_KUBECONFIG` file for you.

-### How are Nebari conda user environments created?
+## How are Nebari conda user environments created?
 Who creates them?

-The short answer: there are currently *two* ways of creating environments, as we are in the process of migrating Nebari to Conda-Store, and so which way depends on your use-case.
+The short answer: there are currently *two* ways of creating environments, as we are in the process of migrating Nebari to conda-store, and so which way depends on your use-case.

-The longer answer: for global environments, you can specify the environment in `qhub_config.yml` and it will be made available for all users and services (e.g., CDSDashboards).
-Creating the environments in Conda-Store, by comparison, will provide more granular control over certain settings and permissions.
+The longer answer:

+ - For global environments, you can specify the environment in `qhub_config.yml`, and it will be made available for all users and services (e.g., CDSDashboards).
+ - By comparison, creating the environments through conda-store will provide more granular control over certain settings and permissions.

-As Nebari and Conda-Store mature, the intent is to migrate exclusively to Conda-Store for environment creation and management.
+As Nebari and conda-store mature, the intent is to migrate exclusively to conda-store for environment creation and management.

-### What if the user requires package `X` and it's not available in the environment?
+## What if the user requires package `X` and it's not available in the environment?

-You can simply add the package to the `qhub_config.yml`.
-If the user doesn't have access to the deployment repo, they'll need to contact their Nebari admin to include the required package.
+You can add the package to the `qhub_config.yml`.
+If the user doesn't have access to the deployment repo, they'll need to contact their Nebari administrator to include the required package.

-### What's included in the user's environment if a user wants to use Dask?
+## What's included in the user's environment if a user wants to use Dask?

 There are drop-in replacements for `distributed`, `dask`, and `dask-gateway` with the correct pinned versions available via the [QHub Dask metapackage](https://github.com/conda-forge/qhub-dask-feedstock).
 Example: `qhub-dask==||QHUB_VERSION||`.

-### How can a user install a package locally?
+## How can a user install a package locally?
 Is it available to the user's Dask workers?

 :::caution

-We *strongly recommend* installing packages by adding them through the Conda-Store UI.
-In an emergency situation, the following approach may be used.
+We *strongly recommend* installing packages by adding them through the conda-store UI.
+If you're developing a package and need to install the package through `pip`, `conda`, or similar, the following approach may be used.

 :::